 On March 10, 2015, the Company released the results of the winter 2015 diamond drilling program.
-The drilling consisted of 1,850 metres in 17 holes and was performed utilizing one drill rig by Team Drilling LP of Saskatoon, SK.
-The program commenced on February 8, 2015 and was completed on March 3, 2015.

-Drilling in 2015 was focused on geophysical features in the northern part of the property, around and west of Skull Lake; integrated targets based on gravity, electromagnetic and magnetic features were tested.
-An expansive historic radon anomaly and scattered high-grade uraniferous boulders are located immediately to the south and west of the area tested.
+The drilling consisted of 1,850 metres in 17 holes (ML15-032 to ML15-048).
+Drilling was focused on geophysical features in the northern part of the property, around and west of Skull Lake; integrated targets based on gravity, electromagnetic and magnetic features were tested.
+An expansive historical radon anomaly and scattered high-grade uraniferous boulders are located immediately to the south and west of the area tested.